 Across the country, a confluence of economic and legal forces inhibit redevelopment of enclosed shopping malls, and Lakeforest Mall is no exception.
 Retail habits have changed.
 Fractured property ownership combined with a private legal agreement (a Reciprocal Easement Agreement or “REA”) requires that all owners of Lakeforest Mall agree upon changes in how the land and buildings are redeveloped.

 Unlike other malls, Lakeforest has characteristics that will attract new investment once the private legal hurdles are addressed.
 These include:

 - High traffic count

 - State and Federal incentives (Maryland Enterprise Zone and Federal Opportunity Zone)

-As of Spring 2019, the four anchor department stores – Sears, Macy’s, Lord & Taylor, and JC Penney, remain open.
+As of September 2019, two anchor department stores – JC Penney and Lord + Taylor have closed.
+Sears plans to close in December.
+Macy’s remains open.
 Many smaller storefronts in the interior are vacant, but the center still has nationally known brands and has attracted numerous local retailers.

 Learn more about the history of past ownership, legal constraints and redevelopment strategies in the Lakeforest Mall Report.